forcedotcom/cli/releasenotes/sfdx/README.md

 * FIX: Let's say you log into a Dev Hub org, and then log into a scratch org that's associated with it, but you created this scratch org from a different computer.
 Running `org list` on the first computer now correctly lists the scratch org and its expiration date in the appropriate section.
 (GitHub issue [#1941](https://github.com/forcedotcom/cli/issues/1941), sfdx-core PR [#775](https://github.com/forcedotcom/sfdx-core/pull/775))

+* FIX: When you run `force:source:deploy --verbose` with the progress bar turned off (`SFDX_USE_PROGRESS_BAR=false`), we now display the deploy status with every poll.
+With this change, CI systems that have low output timeouts don't exit during long-running deploys in which the results aren't outputted for many minutes.
+(GitHub issue [#1839](https://github.com/forcedotcom/cli/issues/1839), plugin-source PR [#757](https://github.com/salesforcecli/plugin-source/pull/757))

 * FIX: The `force source` commands now support the ExtlClntAppGlobalOauthSettings metadata type.

 ## 7.193.2 (March 23, 2023) [stable]